smrtdev06/privychat/IOS_COOKIE_FIX.md

 **Important:** Do NOT include `http://` or `https://` in the domain - just the domain name.

 ### 3. Added Debug Logging
-Added server-side logging to verify session creation and help with debugging.
+Added minimal server-side logging to verify session creation without exposing sensitive data:
+- Logs PIN length (not the actual PIN)
+- Logs authentication success status
+- Does NOT log session IDs, session objects, or credentials

 ## Next Steps - **ACTION REQUIRED**